ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 ```
 gradle clean commons:install
 ```
-It will install `commons-0.0.1-SNAPSHOT.jar` in you local maven repository, so that it can be visible by user-service and event-service.
+It will install `commons-0.0.1-SNAPSHOT.jar` library in you local maven repository, so that it can be visible by `user-service` and `event-service`.

 ## Start user-service